Consolidated Plan

 As DEHCR begins the process of developing the 2025-2029 Consolidated Plan, we are collecting data to inform the status of public housing in Wisconsin and how DEHCR can partner with PHA's to provide housing to qualifying populations.
 Lastly, we want to hear what your needs are and how we can help.
 Your answers will help inform the State’s future housing and community development plans.
 All of your answers will be kept confidential.

-Take the Public Housing Authority Survey
+Take the Public Housing Authority Survey (no longer reviewing new submissions)

 Consolidated Plan Public Meeting